Samandika/beginners-project-of-JS/README.md

-My First beginners project of html,css & js
+My First beginners project of html,css & js.
+There is a button which is using to change the color.